saurabhkanswal/Weather-app/README.md

 Installation guide 📄

-1- clone this repo to your local machine and go to root of the directory and run following command:
+1- clone this repo to your local machine and go to root of the directory and run the following command:
 ```
 npm install
 node app.js locationName